 4. Create space for innovation and entrepreneurship

 Much of a library’s resources can be used as building blocks for a new business or product idea.
-With enormous intellectual and media capital, as well as easily accessible technology and internet, libraries enable entrepreneurs and connect them to global markets.
+With enormous intellectual and media capital, as well as easily accessible technology and internet, the local library can enable entrepreneurs and connect them to global markets.

 By providing low-cost office space and guidance around navigating business registrations and grant applications, for instance, your library could better enable budding entrepreneurs in your community — and make a profit in the process.